 Introduction to Creative Writing and Publishing provides a primer to the expectations and conventions of graduate study in the field of creative writing, including creative writing pedagogy and practice, the running of a literary reading series, innovative forms of creative writing such as podcasting and interactive writing, as well as the study of the publishing field of creative writing; its areas of specialization, key issues, and forms of writing.
 How do writers orient themselves and their work in 21sts century workshops?
 What are the tools that govern print design, interactive prose, or literary podcasts?
 What is the history of the publishing industry and how does that inform our present moment?
 This course is required for the Master of Arts in Creative Writing & Publishing and is an elective for the Master of Arts in English.

 In this course, we'll study the eighteenth-century novel as it developed both in Britain and on the Continent.
 Early novels often took the form of autobiographies, and we'll examine the connection between life-writing and novel-writing.
 In tracing the birth and growth of what came to be a major genre, we'll be exploring class, gender, cultural and economic issues, and their relationship to what we now call the novel's realism.
 The writers we will study include Eliza Haywood, Daniel Defoe, Jonathan Swift, Henry Fielding, Jane Austen, Choderlos de Laclos, Denis Diderot, and Goethe.
 The course takes its title from Ian Watt's classic study from 1957, which tied the novel closely to the emergent capitalism of the early eighteenth century.
 To what extent has has recent criticism and theory moved beyond Watt?
 Do we still see the phenomenon of the rise of the novel in the same way he did?
 Among the many critics and theorists of the novel, we will read work by Michael Foucault, Michael McKeon, Walter Benjamin, and Nancy Armstrong.
-This course satisfies the pre-1800 British Literature distribution requirement.
+This course satisfies the pre-1900 British Literature distribution requirement (previous curriculum) or the early British/American Literature and Literature in a Global, Transatlantic, or Transnational perspective requirements (new curriculum).
 Prerequisite: GENG 513 or permission of the instructor.

 In this course we survey various kinds of writing in the American colonies and United States from 1492 to the turn of the 19th century.
 Genres of writing include letters, captivity narratives, autobiography, political writing, slave narratives, fiction, and poetry.
 Our focus will be three-fold: the texts themselves; practices of literacy; and the historical contexts in which these texts and practices emerged.
 This course satisfies the pre-1900 American Literature distribution requirement.
 Prerequisite: GENG 513 or permission of the instructor.